-9 The d2kg ontology, in this respect, is a unique integration of existing ontologies combined with core and con-10 trolled vocabularies developed based on EU standards.
-It provides a customized solution to abide by the require-11 ments of the Greek platform Diavgeia, extending significantly the respective Diavgeia ontology and proposing at 12 the same time a solution to encode government and administrative decisions/acts that could be universally adopted 13 to integrate public documents produced by other EU Member States, with certain adjustments content-wise.
-14 Characteristic antitias integrated in d2kg ontology per originating ontology are detailed in the part sections
+The d2kg ontology, in this respect, is a unique integration of existing ontologies combined with core and controlled vocabularies developed based on EU standards.
+It provides a customized solution to abide by the requirements of the Greek platform Diavgeia, re-engineering the respective Diavgeia ontology and binding it with standard ontologies, proposing a solution to encode government and administrative decisions/acts that could be universally adopted to integrate public documents produced by other EU Member States, with certain adjustments content-wise.